JoanCharmant/quill-blender/docs/import.md

 | Frame by frame animation  | ❌ |
 | Looping  | ❌ |

+All brushes are converted to the Grease Pencil line.

+⚠️ Warning: if your Quill artwork uses the Ribbon brush a lot it will look completely broken when imported, because Grease Pencil is like a billboard always facing the viewer.
+It will not respect the orientation of the Ribbon, or of any other Quill brush.
+This is why the Cylinder brush, with its radial symmetry, is the only visually compatible brush.

 #### Grease Pencil Caps type

-All strokes are generated using Caps type `Round`.
+All strokes are created with Caps type `Round`.
 Unlike Quill, Blender doesn't have a concept of strokes without caps.
-Note that the exporter always adds caps vertices to visually match Blender strokes so Quill strokes without caps cannot be round-tripped correctly, they will be closed.
+Note that the exporter always adds caps vertices to visually match the ending of Grease Pencil strokes so Quill strokes without caps cannot be round-tripped correctly, they will be closed during export.

 #### Grease Pencil material
 Width, color and opacity are assigned to the corresponding fields in the Grease Pencil stroke: pressure, vertex color and strength, respectively.

 The created strokes use the default Grease Pencil material with Line type = Line, Style = Solid.

 #### Grease Pencil frame by frame animation

 Currently only the first drawing is imported.